hyperdriveguy/cse212-final-project/3-binary-search-trees.md

 ### Tree Balancing

-In order to maintain optimial performance, a binary search tree must be *balanced*.
+In order to maintain optimal performance, a binary search tree must be *balanced*.
 The diagrams in the above section show a balanced tree.
 But what does an unbalanced tree look like?

 ![diagram of an unbalanced tree](pictures/unbalanced-bst.drawio.svg)

 Look familiar?
-Worst case scenario will effectively become a linked list, losing all the preformance benefits of a BST.
+Worst case scenario will effectively become a linked list, losing all the performance benefits of a BST.

 There a few different ways to balance a tree.
 If a tree is constantly adding data, an